BitaNajd/DATA-THIEVES-COVID19/README.md

 ## Questions & Hypotheses
 Our main question is: Are there correlations between socio-economic topics and deaths caused by Corona virus in Europe?
-We would suggest to see higher no. of deaths in less development countries.
+We would suggest to see higher no. of deaths in less developped countries.
 If there is no obvious correlation a deeper analysis of single aspect must be done.
+We looked at the following indices:

+    - Human Development Index per country
+    - Number of practicing physicians per 100.000 inhabitants per country
+    - Public Health care spending in Euro per capita per country
+    - Pre-Corona death rate per 100.000 inhabitants for pneumonia per country
+    - Pre-Corona death rate per 100.000 inhabitants for chronic diseases per country
+    - Population density as population per square kilometer per country
+    - Gross domestic product in Euro per Head per country
+    - Total annual number of nights spent in hotels per country
+    - Total annual number of air passengers per country

 ## Dataset
 API - connection: EUROSTAT (Statistical Office of the European Union)